Adding a New Notification

 Additional Email Fields

-WordPress traditionally send out emails from “WordPress” using a “email@example.com” email address.
-If you’d like to change that to something that sounds a little nicer, you can do so here.
+WordPress traditionally sends out emails from “WordPress” using a “email@example.com” email address.
+If you’d like to change the default WordPress sender name and email address to something that sounds a little nicer, you can do so here.

 Additionally, for notifications that support it, you can set the user roles or users that will receive a carbon copy (CC) or blind carbon copy (BCC) of this email.
 You can select more than one.
 This is useful if you want to include other users in on emails but they aren’t necessarily the primary recipient.

-Some notifications will allow you to send the notification to the author of the post / page / trackback / pingback, etc. only.
-Clicking this checkbox will hide the User Roles / Users selection box.
+Some notifications will allow you to send the notification to the author of the post / page / custom post type / comment / trackback / pingback, etc. only.
+Clicking this checkbox will allow you to do this whilst still allowing you to add User Roles / Users as normal in the Send To box.

 Do not send this Notification to the User that triggered it

-Ticking the two checkboxes listed above on any New Comment / Awaiting Moderation or Comment Reply notifications, will prevent the post author from receiving notifications of their own comments and comment replies.
+Ticking the two checkboxes listed above on any New Comment, New Comment Awaiting Moderation or Comment Reply notifications, will prevent the post author from receiving notifications of their own comments and comment replies.
 They’ll still receive notifications of new comments from others though.